hytechclub/web-103/Arrays/README.md

 Note that it is more important for students to be able to _use_ arrays than fully understand them.
 If they can memorize the basic structure and syntax, that should be sufficient.

+## Learning Objectives
+Students will be able to...

+- Create arrays
+- Access array elements by index
+- Loop through arrays

 ## Warm-Up: Top Ten Restaurants
 Have the students complete the warm-up activity by following [the instructions](WarmUp.md).
 The idea is to show them an example of collections in action.
 Give them a few minutes to re-order their lists, and then maybe a few minutes for some students to shout out their top restaurants.